 - Establish the global platform for collaboration in coffee genetic resources conservation and use

 - Ensure the safety duplication of all conserved accessions

-The Crop Trust and WCR estimate it will cost about USD 1 million a year to support the most important collections.
+The Crop Trust and WCR estimate that it will cost about USD 1 million a year to support the most important coffee collections.
 A global endowment of USD 25 million, paying out 4% per year, would provide that ongoing funding forever, without the need to scrape together funding year to year.
 The Crop Trust and WCR will now work to find funding for the Crop Trust Endowment Fund to ensure secure funding for the coffee collections, forever.

 Get in touch with us about how you can help to save coffee.